-Air Permits to Install (PTIs)Contact: Jenifer Dixon, 517-284-6892Agency: Environment, Great Lakes, and Energy
+Air Permits to Install (PTIs)Contact: Jenifer Dixon, 616-581-0044Agency: Environment, Great Lakes, and Energy

-Michigan Rule 336.1201 (also known as "R201") of the Michigan Administrative Rules for Air Pollution Control (hereafter referred to as the "Michigan Rules") requires a person to obtain a Permit to Install (PTI) prior to the installation, construction, reconstruction, relocation, or modification of equipment emitting air contaminants, a person must:
+Michigan Rule 336.1201 (also known as "R201") of the Michigan Administrative Rules for Air Pollution Control (hereafter referred to as the "Michigan Rules") requires that prior to the installation, construction, reconstruction, relocation, or modification of equipment emitting air contaminants, a person must:

 Technical Assistance Resources